IntersectMBO/cardano-node/doc/reference/plutus/babbage-script-example.md

 ```

 To start your babbage cluster, you need to run the `example/run/all.sh` shell script.
-The remainder of this guide provides a brief walkthrough of the [shell script example](scripts/plutus/example-reference-script-usage.sh) that automatically creates a reference script and spends the utxo at
+The remainder of this guide provides a brief walkthrough of the [shell script example](scripts/plutus/example-babbage-script-usage.sh) that automatically creates a reference script and spends the utxo at
 the reference script's corresponding script address.

-#### Creating a reference script at a transaction output and
+#### Creating a reference script at a transaction output, inline datum and
 #### sending ada to the script address (with a datum)

 In order to use a reference script, we must first create this script at a particular transaction output.